-2. Slide tie-down ring into the floor bracket, then release the top of the tie down ring to secure into the floor bracket.
+2. Slide tie-down ring into the floor bracket, then release the top of the tie down ring to secure into the floor bracket. -Typical View

-Tie-down ring is now ready to restrain cargo.
+- Tie-down ring is now ready to restrain cargo.
 Repeat steps 1 and 2 for the remaining floor brackets needed to restrain your cargo.

-Reverse steps to remove tie-down ring from floor bracket.
+The edges lock into place as shown. -Typical View - Reverse steps to remove tie-down ring from floor bracket.